Robust Pareto Set Identification with Contaminated Bandit Feedback: Introduction

 Multi-objective MABs (MO-MABs) are another significant extension of the MAB setting where multiple, possibly conflicting objectives are optimized simultaneously.
 Unlike the single objective optimization, in multi-objective optimization (MOO) problems, it is not possible to identify a single optimal arm in most of the cases.
-Therefore, in MOO, the aim is to identify the Pareto optimal set of arms which is the generalization of single objective optimality to the multi-objective case (see Section \ref{sec:probform} for definition of the Pareto optimality).
+Therefore, in MOO, the aim is to identify the set of Pareto optimal arms which are not dominated by any other arm (see Section \ref{sec:probform} for definition of Pareto optimality).

-MO-MABs are extensively studied in the non-adversarial, stochastic settings for regret minimization and the Pareto set identification (PSI) problems.
-PSI problem in the MO-MAB setting is considered in \cite{auer}, where an elimination-based adaptive arm sampling algorithm is proposed.
-Upper and lower bounds on the sample complexity are analyzed.
-In \cite{drugan}, MO-MAB is investigated from the regret minimization perspective using scalarization based methods.
-These methods turn the multi-objective problem into a single-objective problem, which can be solved efficiently via well-known single-objective bandit algorithms.
-Multi-objective variants of Thompson sampling and Knowledge Gradient (KG) algorithms are investigated in \cite{yahyaa} and \cite{yahyaa_kg}.
-Regret minimization in multi-objective contextual bandit problems is studied in \cite{tekin2018multi} and \cite{turgay2018multi}.
-In \cite{drugan}, MO-MAB problem is considered with correlated objectives.
-The authors of this work design a variant of the well-known UCB policy \cite{auer_ucb} with the aim of minimizing the cumulative regret.
+MO-MABs are extensively studied in the non-adversarial, stochastic settings for regret minimization and Pareto set identification (PSI) problems. \citet{auer} propose an elimination-based adaptive arm sampling algorithm, and derive upper and lower bounds on the sample complexity of successful PSI (Theorems 4 and 17 therein).
+These bounds are $\sum_i \frac{4320}{\left(\Delta_i^{\epsilon_0}\right)^2} \log \left(\frac{12 K D}{\delta \Delta_i^{\epsilon_0}}\right)$ and $\Omega\left(\sum_{i=1}^K \frac{1}{\left(\tilde{\Delta}_i^{\epsilon_0}\right)^2} \log \left(\frac{1}{\delta}\right)\right)$ respectively, where $\tilde{\Delta}_i^{\epsilon_0}$ and $\Delta_i^{\epsilon_0}$ are their gaps defined with mean differences of arms as well as their accuracy parameter $\epsilon_0$.
+In their bounds, $K$ is the number of arms, $D$ is the number of objectives and $\delta$ is the confidence parameter. \citet{drugan} investigate MO-MAB from the regret minimization perspective using scalarization based methods.
+These methods turn the multi-objective problem into a single-objective problem, which can be solved efficiently via well-known single-objective bandit algorithms such as UCB \citep{auer_ucb}.
+Multi-objective variants of Thompson Sampling and Knowledge Gradient algorithms are investigated in \citet{yahyaa} and \citet{yahyaa_kg}.
+Regret minimization in multi-objective contextual bandit problems is studied in \citet{tekin2018multi} and \citet{turgay2018multi}.

-Another line of work \cite{epal,hernandez2014predictive,shah2016pareto,nika2020pareto, active_learning} focuses on PSI with Gaussian process priors and propose acquisition strategies to utilize prior induced dependencies between mean arm rewards.
+Another line of work \citep{epal,hernandez2014predictive,shah2016pareto,nika2020pareto, active_learning} focuses on PSI with Gaussian process priors and propose acquisition strategies to utilize prior induced dependencies between mean arm rewards.